TheRocinante-lab/Publications/2024/Fernandez-Gonzalez_et_al_Fully_Efficient/README.txt

 Contents:

-Vignette0: Example on the different kinds of two stage models that can be fit to multi-environment trials with open-source software.
+Vignette0: Example of the different kinds of two stage models that can be fit to multi-environment trials with open-source software.
 Here, we showcase and compare the single stage model, an unweighted two-stage model and four different types of weighted two-stage models.

 Vignette1: Replication of the Vignette1 from StageWise R package using open-source software.
 Single trait models without genotype by environment interactions.